 Salek represents Encourage African Life through Education for Children, which also translates well into English; Stimulate African Life through eductation for Kids.

-Salek is a small, transparent and verifiable volunteer organization that builds schools and promotes education and improves in poor rural areas in Africa.
+Salek is a small, transparent and accountable volunteer organization that builds schools and promotes education and improves in poor rural areas in Africa.

-Salek Foundation is a national Charity, now based in Sydney, which is concerned with raising money through funds, donations and through other activities, for the establishment of educational facilities in disadvantaged areas in Africa.
+Salek Foundation is a national Charity, now based in Doetinchem, which concerns itself with raising money through funds, donations and through other activities, for the establishment of educational facilities in disadvantaged areas in Africa.

-Salek was founded on 27 February 2006 by Marinke of Nuenen, Ronald Remeijer, Ralph van Es and Robert Jan Lamers.
+Salek was incorporated on 27 February 2006 by Marinke van Nuenen, Ronald Remeijer, Ralph van Es and Robert Jan Lamers.

-This foundation is currently (April 2013) of 3 board members.
+This foundation exists at present (April 2013) of three board members.